 - Talk about activities that happen at certain times of the day.
 For example, ‘We eat breakfast at 7 am’, or ‘Let’s go to the park before we have dinner at 6 pm’.

 - Make counting part of your everyday life.
 For example, count shells at the beach, fruit at the shop and trees on the street.
 Or count toys together as your child packs them away.

 - When you’re out and about, encourage your child to describe or compare shapes of leaves, colours of flowers or sizes of birds.

 - Go for a walk down your street and point out how each house or block has a number in a series.
 Guess the number of steps between one house and the next.

 - Use a growth chart or marks on a wall to measure your child’s growing height, and describe to your child what you’re doing.

 - Involve your child in cooking.
 Your child can help stir, pour, fill and mix.
 This helps your child get familiar with concepts like counting, measuring, adding and estimating.

 - Go for a nature walk and let your child gather a mix of leaves, sticks, pebbles and other natural items.
 Your child can sort them into groups based on size, colour, shape or what they do.

-- Sing songs and read books that have numbers in them that repeat, rhyme and have rhythm.
+- Sing songs and read books with repeating, rhyming or rhythmic numbers.
 This will help your child understand patterns.

 - Play outside games like ‘I spy’, hopscotch, skittles and ‘What’s the time Mr Wolf’.